-Industry Experience Relevant to an industry understanding and oversight of and contribution to our business and strategy Executive/Leadership Experience Allows our Directors to successfully advise on and oversee the Company's performance and represent stockholders' interests Corporate Governance and Public Company Ensures Directors have the background and knowledge to perform oversight and governance roles Board Experience Accounting, Financial or Investment Experience Enables our Directors to analyze our financial statements, oversee our capital structure and consider financial transactions Scientific, Research or Development Experience Facilitates the continual improvement of our science and technology and supports our vision of becoming the leader in genetic medicine Commercial, Marketing, Reimbursement or Sales Ensures we have appropriate Board expertise to advance our commercial strategy Experience
+Industry Experience Relevant to an industry understanding and oversight of and contribution to our business and strategy Executive/Leadership Experience Allows our Directors to successfully advise on and oversee the Company's performance and represent stockholders' interests Corporate Governance and Public Company Board Experience Ensures Directors have the background and knowledge to perform oversight and governance roles Accounting, Financial or Investment Experience Enables our Directors to analyze our financial statements, oversee our capital structure and consider financial transactions Scientific, Research or Development Experience Facilitates the constant improvement of our science and technology to enable us to continue to drive innovation in RNA therapies Commercial, Marketing, Reimbursement or Sales Experience Ensures we have appropriate Board expertise to advance our commercial strategy

-Director Skills and Qualifications Spencer R. Berthelsen Allene M. Diaz Michael Hayden Joan E. Herman Joseph Klein III Joseph Loscalzo Brett Monia B. Lynne Parshall Joseph H. Wender Industry Experience ✓ ~ ~ V ~ ✓ ✓ ~ ✓ Executive/Leadership Experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Corporate Governance and Public Company Board Experience ~ ~ ~ ~ ~ ~ ✓ ~ ~ Accounting, Financial or Investment Experience ✓ ✓ ✓ ✓ ✓ ✓ Scientific, Research or Development Experience ~ > > ~ ✓ ✓ Commercial, Marketing, Reimbursement or Sales Experience &gt; ~ ✓
+Director Skills and Qualifications Spencer R. Berthelsen B. Lynne Parshall Joseph H. Wender Michael Yang Industry Experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Executive/Leadership Experience ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ ✓ Corporate Governance and Public Company Board Experience ✓ √ ✓ ✓ √ ✓ ✓ √ ~ ~ Accounting, Financial or Investment Experience √ ✓ √ √ √ √ ✓ Scientific, Research or Development Experience ✓ ✓ ~ ✓ ✓ ✓ ✓ Commercial, Marketing, Reimbursement or Sales Experience ~ ~ ~ ~

-Biographies of the Nominees for Election for a Three-Year Term Expiring at the 2026 Annual Meeting
+Biographies of the Nominees for Election for a Three-Year Term Expiring at the 2027 Annual Meeting